1. Home: Explore careers

 Career tips

-Making things out of different types of materials as a hobby can help you to stretch your creativity and practise problem solving.
-You can demonstrate your potential to course providers and employers by creating a portfolio.
+Making things out of different types of materials as a hobby can help you develop your creative skills.
+You can demonstrate your potential to course providers and employers by creating a portfolio of your work.

 Further information